broadinstitute/docker-terraform/README.md

 docker run -it --rm -v /etc/ssl/certs:/etc/ssl/certs:ro --net=host broadinstitute/terraform [--version] [--help] <command> [<args>]
 ```

-Therefore, the repository used to build this container also contains a usedful `terraform.sh` script that will handle most of this so that the commands can be much shorter.
-All that is required is filling in a `config.sh` script so that the script will know where the `/data` directory is located as well as the path to the SSL certificates.
-The script will then determine whether each individual run requires the certificates as well as things like `sudo`, etc.  Therefore, for the commands below, you could substitute the `terraform.sh` script for everything but the command and options.
+therefore, the repository used to build this container also contains a usefull `terraform.sh` script that will handle most of this, so that the commands can be much shorter.
+All that is required is filling in a `config.sh` script, so that the script will know where the `/data` directory is located, as well as the path to the SSL certificates.
+The script will then determine whether each individual run requires the certificates, as well as things like `sudo`, etc.  Therefore, for the commands below, you could substitute the `terraform.sh` script for everything but the command and options.
 For example, if you have the `config.sh` correctly configured, you could do the following to run the **apply** command:

 ```
 ./terraform.sh apply [options]